NaoiseGaffney/BookRepository/README.md

 [Balsamiq](https://balsamiq.com/wireframes/desktop/)

-The wireframe diagrams were origiinally done with pen and paper, later PowerPoint, and finally Balsamiq.
+The wireframe diagrams were originally done with pen and paper, later PowerPoint, and finally Balsamiq.

 #### MarkDown Tables Generator